-Tomorrow, The Nate and Cameron Collection will be released in paperback.
+The Nate and Cameron Collection has been released in paperback.
 This book is made up of two previously released ebooks, Nate and the New Yorker and Nate’s Last Tango.

 When the first story was initially released by the now defunct Wilde City Press, the blurb promoted it as a Romance Novella.
 I thought this strategy would appeal to more readers.
 Half were pleasantly surprised that it wasn’t while the other half were furious that it didn’t stick to the promise.